mathias-caillard/map-matching/README.md

 ## Context

 During my stay in Busan, I noticed that my running mobile application consistently overestimated the distance I ran.
-The reason is due to noisy GPS data, mainly caused by the dense presence of bridges I went under during my runs, which degraded the quality of the GPS signals.
+The reason is due to noisy GPS data, mainly caused by the dense presence of bridges I went under, which degraded the quality of the GPS signals.

 The goal of this small project is to develop a program for better estimating the actual distance of my runs done there.
 Of course, I could simply use Google Maps and its "measure distance" tool to calculate this manually in 30 seconds.
 Instead I spent 3 days implementing an automatic and Pythonic approach (:D).